progrium/skywatch/README.md

     $ skywatch deploy
     $ skywatch monitor

+## Features

+ * Lets you monitor or assert anything at any frequency
+ * Scriptable alerts (email, sms, tweet, etc)
+ * Runs in the cloud on Heroku for free
+ * Completely automated deployment
+ * Easily monitor activity logs in real-time
+ * Enable / disable checks or scripts
+ * No flapping!
+It just doesn't happen.
+ * Simple enough for personal use, powerful enough for commercial use
+ * Can be used for building adaptive systems?

 ## What the hell is this amazing thing??

 **tl;dr, skywatch is a tool to run repeating check scripts on Heroku.
 It's the simplest idea wrapped into a convenient utility.**

-Skywatch is a command-line utility that manages checking and alerting scripts used by a builtin watcher service.
+Skywatch is a command-line utility that manages checking and alerting scripts used by a small (50 lines) watcher service.
 Skywatch deploys these scripts and the service on Heroku where they can run and monitor anything from the cloud for free.

 The watcher service runs check scripts that can assert anything at any frequency.
-If a check script returns a non-zero exit status, it will fire any enabled alert scripts, passing it the output of the check script and other useful data.
+If a check script returns a non-zero exit status, it will fire any enabled alert scripts, passing it the output of the check script.
 Alert scripts can then act on this assertion failure, such as send email, SMS, or webhook.

 The check script will continue to run and potentially fail, but the alert script only runs once if it ran without error.
 Only until a reset signal